Cardamom Mountains Elephant Survey

 Why is this project so important?

+There are currently an estimated 400-600 wild elephants remaining in Cambodia, with the main concentration located within the Cardamom Mountains.
 In order to better aid elephant management and conservation initiatives, it is vital that Cambodia's elephant population is thoroughly assessed and understood.

 Project partners: Fauna and Flora International (FFI) & Cambodian Elephant Conservation Group (CECG)